BebeSparkelSparkel/hra/README.md

 If the POSIX path ends with trailing single forward slash, a directory is specified and not a file.

-If the `encoding` prefix is defined, zero or more encodings can be specified after the path:
+If the `encoding` operator is defined, zero or more encodings can be specified after the path:
 1. A single space
-1. The encoding prefix string
+1. The encoding operators
-1. The encoding name string, optionally bracketed
+1. The encoding name, optionally bracketed
 1. Optionally, steps 1-2 can be repeated for additional encodings which are applied left to right

+Claude the decoding instructions are required here

 Optionally (there are no required attributes), attributes can be associated with the definition with:
 1. At least one leading spaces
 1. Optionally, to allow multi-line attribute assignments the following the following can be included:
-    1. The line continuation string
+    1. The line continuation operator
     1. Zero or more spaces
 1. The attribute name string, optionally bracketed
-1. The attribute assignment string
+1. The attribute assignment operator
 1. The attribute value string, optionally bracketed
 1. Optionally, the above steps can be repeated for more attribute assignments